shokuninstudio/Ollama-VIC-20/README.md

 # Ollama VIC-20

-Ollama VIC-20 is a private ultra lightweight frontend for chatting only and designed to stay under 20 kilobytes on disk.
+Ollama VIC-20 is a private ultra lightweight frontend for Ollama and designed to stay under 20 kilobytes on disk.

 # Description